 Some models require you to slide the bolt on the deck to adjust the spring tension while others require the loosening of jam nuts to adjust the eye bolt to the tensioner spring is attached to.

 Recheck the tension after you have run your mower for about 30 minutes to ensure it is still correct.

-Debris Stuck to the Groove of Your Bad Boy Mower Deck Pulley
+Debris Stuck in the Grooves of Your Pulleys

 Debris and dirt can get caught in your pulleys causing your belt to have to stretch around the extra material.

 When this happens, the belt may roll off the pulleys and come off your mower or it could snap from the extra stress on the belt.
 Clean the pulleys removing any dirt, stones, and grass that pack in the pulleys or under the pulleys.

 Oil or Rust on Your Mower Deck Belt